Bangkok–Chonburi bid for the 2030 Summer Youth Olympics: Sports

 On 5 June 2020, the bid committee proposed the programme of the 2026 Summer Youth Olympics shall include 35 sports competed in 2018 and 2022 Summer Youth Olympics, along with Thailand originated sports, muaythai and sepak takraw to increase local appeal and promote Thai culture.

 Muaythai is the national combat sport, recognized by International Olympic Committee as the member of Association of IOC Recognised International Sports Federations.
 Muaythai is currently the official programme of the World Games.
-If muaythai included in the games, Thailand will be the fourth country in Asia that its combat sport is included in the Olympic events other Japan's judo and karate, Korea's taekwondo, and China's wushu and It will be the stepping stone for Olympic inclusiom.
+If muaythai included in the games, Thailand will be the fourth country in Asia that its combat sport is included in the Olympic events other Japan's judo and karate, Korea's taekwondo, and China's wushu and it will be the stepping stone for Olympic inclusion.

 Sepak takraw is the sport originated in Thailand and Malaysia.
 It is currently the official programme of the Asian Games, dominated by Thailand in the competition.

 Venues

+According to reports in April 2024, the bid would only use existing venues, such as the Queen Sirikit National Convention Center.